Mariners vs. Rangers Player Props Betting Odds

 France Stats

-- Ty France has put up 56 hits with 16 doubles, five home runs and 16 walks.
-He has driven in 25 runs with one stolen base.
+- Ty France has 16 doubles, five home runs, 16 walks and 25 RBI (56 total hits).
+He's also stolen one base.

 France Recent Games